 • The strength of your evidence and legal representation

-Here’s a clearer breakdown of how these factors influence your motorcycle injury claim:
+Here’s a closer look at how these factors can impact your motorcycle accident claim:

 Severity of InjuriesMore serious injuries typically lead to higher settlementsA broken leg may settle for $50K–$100K; a TBI could exceed $500K